Curtis-Turk/CodeWars/JavaScript/crushingBlows/README.md

 });

 it("3 Word Tests", function() {
-assert.strictEqual(spoonerise("take a shower"), "shake a tower", 'Testing on take a shower') assert.strictEqual(spoonerise("pack of lies"), "lack of pies", 'Testing on pack of lies') assert.strictEqual(spoonerise("flipping the channel"), "chipping the flannel", 'Testing on flipping the channel') });
+assert.strictEqual(spoonerise(""), "shake a tower", 'Testing on take a shower') assert.strictEqual(spoonerise("pack of lies"), "lack of pies", 'Testing on pack of lies') assert.strictEqual(spoonerise("flipping the channel"), "chipping the flannel", 'Testing on flipping the channel') });